What is this?

 Apply a warm compress

-If you are nursing, rubbing a bit of expressed breast milk and applying warm compresses has been shown to help the reduce pain of itchiness.
+If you are nursing, rubbing a bit of expressed breast milk and applying warm compresses have been shown to help the reduce pain of itchiness.

 Try cooling nipple pads